DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Regarding claim 1, Scherich teaches a vascular access system (36, Fig. 1C) comprising an adapter (adapter of 38), a body (body of 38 between 40 and 42) having first (42) and second (40) ends, a primary lumen (extending downward from 48), a primary lumen port (at the end of tubing opposite 54), a secondary lumen (housing 16), a secondary lumen port (14), and a mid-line lumen (22) with a retracted position (Fig. 2A) and an extended position (Figs. 1C-1D).
+Regarding claim 1, Scherich teaches a vascular access system (36, Fig. 1C) comprising an adapter (adapter of 38), a body (body of 38 between 40 and 42) having first (42) and second (40) ends, a primary lumen (extending downward from 48), a primary lumen port (at the end of tubing opposite 54), a secondary lumen (part of 22 housing/receiving tubing 16), a secondary lumen port (14), and a mid-line lumen (22) with a retracted position (Fig. 2A) and an extended position (Figs. 1C-1D).
 Regarding claim 15, Scherich teaches a flow path (through 12 to adapter 54 which is open to the primary catheter) through the secondary lumen through the primary catheter is open in a retracted position of the mid-line catheter (Fig. 1A) and closed (by 58) in the retracted position (Fig. 1E).
+Scherich teaches that the primary lumen and the secondary lumen are in fluid communication via a joining connector (12) comprising a seal (inner diameter 56 of the distal connector 12) through which flow passes in the retracted position and to which the midline lumen engages for sealing in the extended position.

 Regarding claim 4, Scherich teaches a side port (52) and a joining connector (small diameter portion of port 52 in contact with tubing 50).